uafgeotools/mtuq/docs/user_guide/06/customizing_figures.rst

 .. note::

-    Note that frontend functions perform only data manipulation.
+    Frontend functions perform only data manipulation.
 All calls to graphics libraries (matplotlib, GMT, PyGMT and so on) occur in the backends, making even the choice of graphics library customizable.

 .. warning::